 - 1 cup dry white wine

-- 2 small red Thai chiles, stemmed and finely chopped
+- 2 small red bird’s eye chiles, stemmed and finely chopped

 - Country bread, for serving

-- Heat oil in a 6-qt. saucepan over medium-high heat.
-Add garlic, and cook, stirring, until golden brown, about 2 minutes.
-Add the clams, wine, sherry, parsley, and chiles; season with salt and pepper.
-Bring to a boil, and cook, covered, until the clams open, about 12 minutes; uncover the pan and remove and discard any clams that don’t open.
-Serve with bread on the side.
+- In a large pot, heat the oil over medium-high.
+Add the garlic, and cook, stirring, until golden, about 2 minutes.
+Add the clams, wine, sherry, parsley, and chiles; season with salt and black pepper.
+Bring to a boil, and cook, covered, until the clams open, about 12 minutes.
+Uncover the pan and discard any clams that don’t open; taste and adjust seasoning as needed.
+Serve with slices of crunchy country bread on the side.